BlueBrain/Brayns/doc/UserGuide.md

 ### Loading a circuit

 The --circuit-config command line argument define the BlueConfig or CircuitConfig to be loaded by Brayns.
-The --target command line argument specified the circuit target, and the --report command line argument specifies the simulation report to be rendered.
-Note that when a report is specified, the --simulation-cache-file command line argument needs to be specified in order to generate the cache file that Brayns needs to render the simulation.
-If the simulation cache file already exists, Brayns connects to it.
-If it does not, Brayns creates it.
+The --circuit-targets command line argument specified the circuit target (or multiples separated by comma), and the --circuit-report command line argument specifies the simulation report to be rendered.

 Example of how to load a circuit with voltages simulation for layer 1 cells
 ```
-braynsViewer --circuit-config ~/circuits/BlueConfig --target Layer1 --report
+braynsViewer --circuit-config ~/circuits/BlueConfig --circuit-targets Layer1
-voltages --simulation-cache-file ~/circuits/cache
+--circuit-report voltages
 ```

 ![Layer1](images/Layer1.png)